February as Black History Month

-Since 1976, every U.S. president has officially designated the month of February as Black History Month, which is an annual celebration of achievements by black Americans and a time for recognizing the central role of African Americans in U.S. history.
+Since 1976, every U.S. president has officially designated the month of February as Black History Month, which is an annual celebration of achievements by Black Americans and a time for recognizing the central role of African Americans in U.S. history.
 Black History Month grew out of “Negro History Week,” the brainchild of historian Carter G. Woodson and other prominent African Americans.
-Every year Black History Month has a theme and this year's theme is The Crisis in Black Education, focusing on the crucial role of education in the history of African-American people.

 In schools and classrooms, Black History Month is an excellent time to explore the Black experience—including the history and culture of African-American people, the injustice faced by them and how that injustice has been and continues to be confronted and overcome.
 As with other similarly themed months, it is important not to isolate black history and culture into one month during the year.
 Black history is American history and should be integrated into the curriculum throughout the school year.